 A multi-cloud strategy helps to prevent vendor lock-in, which means you also avoid possible widespread outages if one provider’s services are down.
 It also means you get to sample the offerings and ideas of many providers as technology evolves and grows.
 Relying on a single cloud vendor puts you at risk in the event the provider comes up short in areas of security or continuous innovation.
 Diversifying your portfolio of cloud providers is a much smarter strategy and protects you from those risks.

 The benefits of a multi-cloud approach are clear, but knowing where to start can be challenging.
-Check out this eBook that has practical advice when selecting a multi-cloud provider.
+Download our Multi-cloud toolkit to get you started on the path to multi-cloud adoption.